GSA/digitalgov.gov/content/communities/mobilegov.md

 Hear how forward thinking agencies are tackling public facing mobile technologies together and help build government-wide solutions.

 ### Join
-Send an [email to Jacob Parcell](mailto:mobilegov-request@listserv.gsa.gov) with “Subscribe to MobileGov” in the subject line.
+Send an [email to David Fern](mailto:mobilegov-request@listserv.gsa.gov) with “Subscribe to MobileGov” in the subject line.

 Only Federal Employees are invited to join this Mobile Community of Practice.